explaingit

 TLDR

-A free, in-depth book explaining how the Linux kernel actually works internally, from boot to memory management, processes, and system calls.
+A free online book that explains how the Linux kernel actually works internally, from the first moment a computer boots through memory management, system calls, and process scheduling.

 Mindmap